 Bayless likes to compare being a television personality to being a vampire.
 “You get bitten and you turn into a vampire.
 I don’t want to turn into a vampire,” he says.
 “I’ve worked with some people and they turn, they become that image on TV and they’re lost in it, lost in who they are.
 It scares me.
 I want to stay me, preserve my soul.”

 Those who work closely with Bayless don’t fully understand the animosity.
 They’ve never seen a more tireless worker, someone who takes his job as seriously, someone more invested in winning an argument.
-For them, the time spent with Bayless off-camera overshadows the two hours of live TV.

 Guests can be in for a rude awakening, too.
 The hip-hop star T.I. has been on the show a couple of times.
 To him, Bayless always seemed too eager to scold T.I.’s favorite players and teams (Michael Vick, Atlanta Falcons).
 “It wasn’t until I met him that I saw how much work he puts into it,” T.I. says.

 Baltimore Ravens linebacker Terrell Suggs is as outspoken as anyone in the NFL.
 He once called Bayless an unflattering name for a jerk on air.
 Suggs has since been on the show several more times.
 “He knows more about sports and people than he leads on,” Suggs says.
 “He kind of has to play that person on TV — ‘I have to be the villain.’
 But actually, he’s a pretty awesome person.”

 The “First Take” studio is kept around 66 degrees and Bayless wears a sharp three-piece gray suit with no tie.
 When the Tebow topic is finally introduced, he remains calm.

 “God bless him, he’s awful,” Smith says, baiting his hook.
 “He’s just awful.”